-Proposals for new member groups are dealt with by the Member Group Panel, with the administration of the process being undertaken by the Member Groups Team in BCS HQ.
-The Member Group Panel is an advisory panel reporting to Membership Board.
-It has a chair from Membership Board and three members, including one each from Membership Board Finance Committee and Policy Committee.
-Other members with subject expertise may be co-opted where needed.
+Proposals for new member groups are dealt with by the Programme, Practice & Poiicy Committee (PPP), with the administration of the process being undertaken by the Member Groups Team in BCS Swindon.
+Other volunteer members, with subject expertise, may be co-opted where needed.

 The process consists of four stages: stage one requires an initial proposal that outlines the case for the formation of the new group; stage two consists of a meeting of all interested parties to discuss the proposal and test the interest in the proposed group; stage three requires an expansion of the initial proposal to include operational details and stage four is approval by finance committee.
 The full process is available on the volunteer portal at http://www.volunteer.bcs.org/Rules_Proposing_a_Group

-This process for starting a new member group is owned by MBPC and all enquiries regarding this process should be routed to the Chair of MBPC (email@example.com).
+This process for starting a new member group is owned by PPP and all enquiries regarding this process should be come to firstname.lastname@example.org in the first instance

 A Member Group can set up a subgroup which also is subject to Member Group rules.
 A subgroup can be set up and is managed by the parent group.
 It is often helpful to establish a subgroup and then, if it is successful, to float it off as an independent group.
 Subgroups share the budget of the parent group.